India's struggling sugar mills seek solace in ethanol

 Disagreements between mills and oil companies over pricing stymied progress after India launched its ambitious ethanol blending programme in 2006, trying to emulate the success of Brazil's booming biofuel industry.

-But state-run oil firms such as Indian Oil Corp Ltd (IOC.NS), Hindustan Petroleum Corp (HPCL.NS) and Bharat Petroleum Corp (BPCL.NS) have been far more amenable to mills' demands on pricing since the rupee plumbed record lows in August, driving up their crude oil import costs.
+But state-run oil firms such as Indian Oil Corp Ltd , Hindustan Petroleum Corp and Bharat Petroleum Corp have been far more amenable to mills' demands on pricing since the rupee plumbed record lows in August, driving up their crude oil import costs.
 These firms import crude to produce refined products like diesel and gasoline, which they sell through their fuel pumps.

 "Oil companies won't find any problem in paying higher prices for ethanol (than last year) as they are buying imported crude oil at much higher prices due to the weak rupee," said Deepak Desai, chief consultant at Ethanol India, a private company that helps set up ethanol production units.